-68,9% of all respondents that were interviewed during the most resent study by the independent research programme of “Gallup International Balkan” support the idea that Bulgaria should retain it’s unrelenting position on the issue of North Macedonia joining the EU.
+68,9% of all respondents that were interviewed during the most recent study by the independent research programme of “Gallup International Balkan” support the idea that Bulgaria should retain it’s unrelenting position on the issue of North Macedonia joining the EU.
 A little over one fifth hold a contrary opinion – they believe that Bulgaria should be more flexible in its demands.

 Data collected during the summer of last year were almost identical.
 This means that there is not any significant change in public attitudes on this matter, in fact there is reason to believe that the majority might become even more unrelenting in their position.